goldingn/act_failure_mapping_africa/README.md

 A number of options are available to construct a prior over the probability of treatment failure, conditional on SNP presence
-$q^\text{TF}_{i,s}$, and these depend on the level of pre-filtering of relevant SNPs to model, and the availability of external information to inform the model.
+$`q_{i,s}`$, and these depend on the level of pre-filtering of relevant SNPs to model, and the availability of external information to inform the model.

 #### GWAS prior